Tiril Sjåstad Christiansen

-Tiril Sjåstad Christiansen (born 7 April 1995) is a Norwegian freestyle skier.
-She hails from Geilo and represents Geilo IL.
+Tiril Sjåstad Christiansen (born 7 April 1995) is a former Norwegian freestyle skier.

+Biography

+Sjåstad Christiansen hails from Geilo and represents Geilo IL.
 She won her first Winter X Games medal in the Women's Slopestyle at the Winter X Games XVII in Aspen, Colorado.
 She won gold ahead of Kaya Turski and Dara Howell.
 Months later she continued to dominate on the podium and won her second Winter X Games medal, but this time it was a silver.